learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-04/lectures/bootstrap/README.md

 ```
 + This will help our site look great on a bunch of different screens.
 + Look at the example [here](http://learn-co-curriculum.github.io/bootstrap-grid-example/)
+	* Notice that the arrangement changes based on the size of the window.

 ### Conclusions